agustinpardolp/wispro-test/README.md

 This app is completely based on the ReactJS, React-Redux, Styled Components.

 # Available Scripts
+First, select Master branch and clone the repository.

 In the project directory "/client", run: